openEngiadina/cpub/docs/auth.md

 Users can authenticate with any [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) provider.

 An OAuth 2.0 client must be registered for CPub at the provider.
 The redirect uri used by CPub is `/auth/oidc/callback`.
+The only scope required is `openid`.

 The client id and client secret (if provider requires) must be configured in CPub from the Elixir shell: